Classification of torus bundles that bound rational homology circles: Lattice Analysis Case II:

 \subsection{Case IIb: $p_2(S)>0$}

 Throughout this section, we will consider cyclic subsets satisfying $p_1(S)=0$ and $p_2(S)>0$.
-By the discussion in Section \ref{basecases}, there are unique length 2 and 3 cyclic subsets satisfying these assumptions, namely the negative cyclic subsets with associated strings $(2,2)$ and $(2,2,2)$, respectively.
-Thus we will focus on subsets of length at least 4.
+In light of Example \ref{example}, we will further restrict ourselves to cyclic subsets containing at least one vertex with square at most $-3$.
+By the discussion in Section \ref{basecases}, there are no such cyclic subsets of length 2 or 3.
+Thus we assume that $n\ge4$.
+We start with some useful notation and some preliminary lemmas.